5cover/psdc/docs/Done.md

 ## Use ValueOption when returning an option

 This makes the syntax more concise.
 No need to call .Some() or .None(), especially the later which requires a generic argument, so the payload type is restated.

+## Compiler directives

+Compiler directives are compile-time instructions that are evaluated in the static analyzer.
+They may be translated to the target lanugage (see C's `static_assert`), but they do not affect the machine code output of the target language compilation.

+Preprocessor directives don't require static analysis: `#include`, `#config`.
+Other stuff, like compiler log, static asserts, are semantically similar to statements and should appear as such.
+Maybe we should reuse Zig's syntax for builtins: `@compilerLog`, `@assert`... except the `@` symbol indicates that this call is evaluated at compile-time and does not affect the machine code output.

+They require the context given by static analysis to run (otherwise we'd use preprocessor directives)

+They are allowed in

+- Declarations
+- Struct components
+- Initializers values
+- Statements

+### `@evaluateExpr(<expr>)`

+Logs the value status of an expression as a message. (including comptime value if present)

+Add a new category of message: Debug.
+Shown in light green.

+Message.DebugEvaluateExpr(result)

+### `@evaluateType(<type>)`

+Logs an evaluated type.

+Message.DebugEvaluateType(result)

+### `@assert(<expr>,<message: expr?>)`

+Asserts that a given expression is comptime-known and true.
+Errors if any of these cases fail.

+Message.AssertionFailed(expression, message?)

+No need to call it `@staticAssert` since the `@` already indicates it comptime nature.